 We slept in a bit on Saturday morning because we’ve photographed a wedding practically every Saturday since early May, so sleeping in on a Saturday is a rarity at home.
 After getting breakfast and showering we got on the road and headed to Antelope Island.

 When we arrived at Antelope Island we were informed that it was the annual Bison Round-Up.
 We learned that the Bison roundup helps ensure the continued health of one of the nation’s largest and oldest public bison herds.
 Park employees and local volunteers ride horses to gather all of the Bison on the island into small herds.
 The bison are then placed into a holding corral for a few days to rest and destress.
 The bison are sorted and separated one at a time to receive vaccinations and health screenings that include checks for pregnancies, parasites, and health issues.
-The bison are also given a small a permanent ID that stores their health information.
-Once the bison are checked, they are either released back onto the island or kept in the coral where they are later sold in a public auction.
+The bison are also given a small permanent ID that stores their health information.
+Once the bison are checked, they are either released back onto the island or kept in the corral where they are later sold in a public auction.

-What we loved?
+What did we love?

 We loved the vast openness of Antelope Island and the beautiful sunrises & sunsets over the mountains.